 Every domestic helper is different, just like every family is.
 You’ll always encounter some difficulties when your new domestic worker starts.
-Your domestic helper may have years of experience, but is not used to your ways of doing things.
+Your domestic helper may have years of experience but is not used to your way of doing things.
 Or you had a domestic helper who stayed with you for a long time and are a tad worried you’ve forgotten how to manage a new domestic worker.
 It will take communication and effort, but your relationship will get there eventually if managed correctly.

-#1 Give her time to settle in
+#1 Give your new domestic helper time to settle in

 #2 Discuss various forms of access

 Give your domestic helper a house key and explain your rules on locking doors and windows.
 It may be difficult to give her a key at the beginning, but you don’t want her to feel alienated right from the start.
 You hired her for a specific reason.

 Also, discuss how she can contact you when you are not at home.
 Most domestic helpers will have their own smartphone and perhaps you want her to WhatsApp you daily.
 Or you just want to communicate over the phone.
 Don’t forget to give her emergency contact information.

 #3 Be very clear about your house rules

 Some rules can be open for negotiation, but others are not.
 Tell your domestic helper exactly what you like her to do and not do.
 She may also have some unwanted advice, especially when it comes to your kids.
 It means she cares, but ultimately you are raising them, and you may have certain things you find important.